Walid-1998/os_Ticket_Deployment/README.md

 <h3> 6.
 Install PHP</h3>

-Since osTicket is written in PHP, we must install PHP along with several required extensions that allow the application to function properly.
+osTicket is built using PHP, so I installed PHP and the necessary extensions:

 This command installs PHP 8.x and all the required extensions for osTicket. sudo gives admin rights, apt install downloads the packages, and -y auto-confirms prompts.